ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ==================================================================
 To create the experiment directory and workflow when running the SRW App, the user must create an experiment configuration file named ``config.sh``.
 This file contains experiment-specific information, such as dates, external model data, directories, and other relevant settings.
 To help the user, two sample configuration files have been included in the ``regional_workflow`` repository’s ``ush`` directory: ``config.community.sh`` and ``config.nco.sh``.
 The first is for running experiments in community mode (``RUN_ENVIR`` set to “community”; see below), and the second is for running experiments in “nco” mode (``RUN_ENVIR`` set to “nco”).
 Note that for this release, only “community” mode is supported.
 These files can be used as the starting point from which to generate a variety of experiment configurations in which to run the SRW App.

 There is an extensive list of experiment parameters that a user can set when configuring the experiment.
-All of these do not need to be explicitly set by the user in ``config.sh``.
-In the case that a user does not define an entry in the ```config.sh`` script, either its value in ``config_defaults.sh`` will be used, or it will be reset depending on other parameters, e.g. the platform on which the experiment will be run (specified by ``MACHINE``)  Note that  ``config_defaults.sh`` contains the full list of experiment parameters that a user may set in ``config.sh`` (i.e. the user cannot set parameters in config.sh that are not initialized in ``config_defaults.sh``).
+Not all of these need to be explicitly set by the user in ``config.sh``.
+In the case that a user does not define an entry in the ``config.sh`` script, either its value in ``config_defaults.sh`` will be used, or it will be reset depending on other parameters, e.g. the platform on which the experiment will be run (specified by ``MACHINE``).
+Note that  ``config_defaults.sh`` contains the full list of experiment parameters that a user may set in ``config.sh`` (i.e. the user cannot set parameters in config.sh that are not initialized in ``config_defaults.sh``).

 The following is a list of the parameters in the ``config_defaults.sh`` file.
 For each parameter, the default value and a brief description is given.
 In addition, any relevant information on features and settings supported or unsupported in this release is specified.